Computer Science & Computer Engineering (CSCE)

 May Be Stacked With: CSCE A485

-CSCE A690 Topics in Computer Science and Computer Systems Engineering 3 Credits
+CSCE A690 Selected Topics in Computer Science and Computer Systems Engineering 3 Credits

 Examines advanced topics in computer science and computer science engineering.
 A research summary paper and research presentation is required.

-Special Note: May be repeated for credit with change of subtitle.
+Special Note: May be repeated once with change of subtitle.
 Not available for credit to students who have completed CSCE A490 with same subtitle.

 May Be Stacked With: CSCE A490